 Case Study: MorphCostumes

 “BGF really helped us to diversify our product base and distribution.
-They took us from some people selling costumes online to a larger, entrepreneurial business.”
+They took us from people selling costumes online to a larger, entrepreneurial business.”

 Flair for fancy dress